ava-labs/avalanche-docs/docs/subnets/how-to-transform-subnet-to-elastic.md

-# How to Transform a Subnet into Elastic Subnet
+# How to Transform a Subnet into an Elastic Subnet

 Elastic Subnets are permissionless Subnets.
 More information can be found [here](https://docs.avax.network/subnets/reference-elastic-subnets-parameters).